Speaker Identification for Video Transcription 2026: Diarization Tools Compared

 Cons:

-• Editing features may be overkill for simple transcription needs
+• Editing features can be overkill for simple transcription

 Speaker Identification Tool Comparison